 How can I remove bloatware from my Xiaomi/Redmi phone?

-Now, even though Global and EU versions of the ROM are not as bloatware-ridden as the Chinese version, there are some Android purists that don’t like most of them and want them gone.
-A clear example are users that use Google’s services and apps that all have their counterparts on MIUI.
+Now, even though Global and EU versions of the ROM are not as bloatware-ridden as the Chinese version, some Android purists don’t like most of them and want them gone.
+A clear example is users that use Google’s services and apps that all have their counterparts on MIUI.

 Follow these steps to use Xiaomi ADB/Fastboot Tools by Saki EU: